Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 The returned response is a heterogeneous list of result and error objects: list[[RecognizePiiEntitiesResult][recognize_pii_entities_result], [DocumentError][document_error]]

 Please refer to the service documentation for [supported PII entity types][pii_entity_categories].

+Note: The Recognize PII Entities service is available only in the v3.1 API version.

 ### Extract key phrases